-A 'gift' is defined as any item of cash or goods, or any service, which is provided for personal benefit at less than its commercial value.
+A 'gift' is defined as any item of cash or goods, or any service, which is provided for personal benefit by a third party e.g. a patient or a supplier. at less than its commercial value.
 The definition includes prizes, draws and raffles at sponsored events/conferences.